 - Enzyme Conjugate: Consisting an antibody conjugated to horseradish peroxidase.

 - Substrate Solution: Tetramethylbenzidine (TMB).

 - Stop Solution: 0.5 M H2SO4, Avoid contact with the stop solution.
 It may cause skin irritations and burns.

-The minimum sensitivity detection limit of AMH using this human anti-mullerian hormone ELISA kit was approximately 0.08 ng/ml.
-The dynamic assay range for this kit is 0.14 – 22.0 ng/ml.
+The minimum sensitivity detection limit of anti-mullerian hormone (AMH, AMH Gen II) using current AMH Gen II ELISA kit was approximately 0.08 ng/ml.
+The dynamic range for this assay is 0.14 – 22.0 ng/ml.

 - Assessing ovarian response: antral follicle count versus anti-Müllerian hormone.
 Reprod Biomed Online.
 (2015) 31 (4): 486-96.
 Review.
 Fleming R., et al.